Article By: Leanne Ridgeway

 In an alternate interpretation, this entire album would easily transfer – exactly as it is – to score a suspenseful, superiorly creepy film.
-It has that build up, the surprise moments, the seat-edge, shoulders hunched, flurry of atmospheric change that lends your mind to a suspension of disbelief.
+It has that build-up, the surprise moments, the seat-edge, shoulders hunched, a flurry of atmospheric change that lends your mind to a suspension of disbelief.

-All writing, vocals, sounds, noise, and recording was performed by Shy herself and are presented in their fully unmixed and unmastered state on “The Human Voice Is A Disease”.
+All writing, vocals, sounds, noise, and recording were performed by Shy herself and are presented in their fully unmixed and unmastered state on ‘The Human Voice Is A Disease‘.
 All artwork created by Blackseed Design.

-The digital release is available now via oheidrun.bandcamp.com and physical CDs will be released August 15th.
+To celebrate the release, a live Pittsburgh performance will open the night (along with Brown Angel) at Club Café on August 18th for the infamous noise pioneers Dälek (Facebook Event).
+The digital release is available now via oheidrun.bandcamp.com and physical CDs will be released on August 15th.